Jayyhk/no-fc-tracker/README.md

 > **Invalid mods:** EZ, TD, HT, SO

 > [!CAUTION]
 > Scores that do not obtain a combo `>= max_combo - 1` will not be removed, as a sliderbreak may have occurred.
 Even though these scores may be FCs, we assume the worst case scenario to prevent false positives.
-These scores must be manually reviewed and/or removed.
+These scores must be manually reviewed and removed if it is determined that they are indeed FCs.